mastodon-sc/mastodon-deep-lineage/README.md

 * Ellipsoid scaling factor: The scaling factor to apply to the ellipsoids.
 The default is 1.0.
 The scaling factor is applied to the semi axes of the ellipsoids.
 The ellipsoid scaling factor can be used to increase (>1) or decrease ( &lt;1) the size of the resulting ellipsoid.
 1 is equivalent of ellipsoids drawn at 2.2σ.
-* Link spots having the same id in consecutive frames: If checked, spots with the same id in consecutive frames are linked.
+* Link spots having the same id in consecutive frames: If checked, spots with the same label id in consecutive frames are linked.
+Division or merge events are not considered.
+* Image source that has been used for the external segmentation: The channel containing the image data that has been used to create the label image.
+  This channel is used to check, if the dimensions of the label image match the dimensions of the image data in Mastodon.

 #### Label image as active image in ImageJ